etpalmer63/WhatsUpDoc/_build/html/_sources/ProductIsDocs.rst.txt

 The Product is Docs
 ===================

-My general impression of the book so far is that it offers a lot of specific information on a vareity of useful topics.
+My general impression of the book so far is that it offers a lot of specific information on a variety of useful topics.
 However, like the docs it talks about, it is not linear.

 *comprehensive* vs. *relevant*  seems like an enlightening guiding principal for writing to different audiences. -> Where to put the needle for which audience?

 regular customer feedback loop.
 How to generate this?
-What about 'is this page useful? commment here.'
+What about 'is this page useful? comment here.'

 waterfall - linear approach to project management. (linear is a much better name) SME - subject matter experts